Specialisation: historiography, Italy, fascism, war, migration

 - R.J.B.
 Bosworth (1993) Explaining Auschwitz and Hiroshima.
 London: Routledge.

-- By the end of 2013, Bosworth had also published 83 scholarly articles, 29 book chapters and more than 120 academic reviews.
+- By early 2018, Bosworth had also published 88 scholarly articles, 33 book chapters and more than 150 academic reviews.
+Various of his works have been translated into Italian, Spanish, Slovenian, Estonian, German, Russian, Arabic, Portuguese and Turkish.